unoplatform/uno/doc/articles/faq.md

 ##	How to port an existing UWP app to Uno.UI?

 First create a shared project and move all .cs and .xaml files into it and reference the project in your UWP head project.
-Ensure everything still working and add other projects for other platforms referencing the same shared project.
+Ensure everything is still working and add other projects for other platforms referencing the same shared project.

 1. Create a project with Uno.UI template.
 2. Copying as much code as possible from the existing UWP app to the "My Project.Shared"
 3. Add platform specific code using suffixing files in the shared project (ex: ".iOS.cs")
-4. ios/ android specific heads should be relatively empty, only used os specific implementation (push notification handeling/ deeplinking / permissions)
+4. ios/android specific heads should be relatively empty, only used os specific implementation (push notification handling/deeplinking/permissions)
 5. Test, debug and publish.

 ## How to port an existing UWP library to Uno.UI ?